 EFET reserve the right to publish clarifications from time to time to this standard.
 Clarifications will not materially change the standard but will resolve ambiguities and correct any errors that may be discovered after publication.
 Such clarifications must take the form of a separate addendum to the main document and will be published in the same location as the standard.

+This document represents an interim draft of the eRR 2.4 standard that reflects the current state of development for incorporating the changes for EMIR refit.
+Because of the ongoing development work, there may be inconsistencies between the CpML spec, the schemas and the eRR standard.
+The final release version will include additional schema changes as well as updated business rules and specifications.

 Content